Launcelot Kiggell: First World War

-Nigel Cave exonerates Kiggell from some of the questionable decisions which are sometimes attributed to him.
-Kiggell's stress on high-morale infantry attacks cannot be blamed for the catastrophe which befell Henry Rawlinson's Fourth Army on the first day of the Battle of the Somme on 1 July 1916, as an infantry advance in straight lines was only one of the formations suggested in Rawlinson's Fourth Army Tactical Notes and modern research has shown that it was not widely adopted.
 By contrast, the decision to prolong the Battle of Passchendaele (also known as Third Ypres) into the wet weather of November 1917 (to capture the high ground of Passchendaele Ridge) and to postpone the initially more successful Cambrai offensive from 20 September until November, were ultimately taken by Haig rather than by Kiggell.
-Nigel Cave writes that Haig was highly critical of what he perceived as unsatisfactory performance, even in such senior generals as Rawlinson (in 1915) and the Second Army commander, Sir Herbert Plumer (in 1916), and that it is therefore unlikely that he would have retained Kiggell's services had he not been up to the job.
+Nigel Cave writes that Haig was highly critical of what he perceived as unsatisfactory performance, even in such senior generals as Rawlinson (in 1915) and the Second Army commander, General Sir Herbert Plumer (in 1916), and that it is therefore unlikely that he would have retained Kiggell's services had he not been up to the job.
 Cave writes that Kiggell was "a solid effective administrator" and "basically sound and capable" but that "it is questionable whether he should have been allowed to carry on for so long".
 He is quoted, on seeing a flooded trench, as saying "Why wasn't I told it was like this".
-However, contemporary evidence demonstrates that Kiggell was kept fully briefed on the conditions in the front line: this included the delivery of a 'violent report' on the 'awful conditions' by Major EA Osborne, 34th Division.
+However, contemporary evidence demonstrates that Kiggell was kept fully briefed on the conditions in the front line: this included the delivery of a 'violent report' on the 'awful conditions' by Major Edmund A. Osborne, 34th Division.

-Along with a number of other senior officers at the BEF's general headquarters in the winter of 1917–18, including Butler and John Charteris, Kiggell was removed from his position, as a result of political pressure from Prime Minister David Lloyd George, and replaced by Herbert Lawrence, with whom he had been at Sandhurst.
+Along with a number of other senior officers at the BEF's general headquarters in the winter of 1917–18, including Butler and John Charteris, Kiggell was removed from his position, as a result of political pressure from Prime Minister David Lloyd George, and replaced by Major General Sir Herbert Lawrence, with whom he had been at Sandhurst.
 He was a scapegoat following the failure of Allied forces to achieve a decisive result at Passchendaele and the German counterattack which retook almost all the British gains at Cambrai.
 However, he had not taken the leave which he was due, and two doctors testified that he was genuinely suffering from nervous exhaustion.